Jean Philippe Ferre

 EVELESS: The shortest of all segments packs one of the mightiest punches.
 A short about a world where women no longer exist and two men are trying to create one.
 It's one part Children Of Men with the futuristic vision that I'd expect from director Vincenzo Natali.
 While not heavy on visuals, this is a dark, bleak and visceral little segment with one of the most gruesome looking C-Section scenes I think I've seen since the French shocker Inside.

 THEY WILL ALL DIE IN SPACE: On my first viewing of this segment, this was my least favourite and least memorable of the lot.
-I had to rewatch it again before I did my review as I didn't remember much about it.
+I had to rewatch it again before I did my review as I didn't remember much about this segment.
 On second viewing, this was a lot more horrific than I remembered.
-The grandest in terms of scope delivers one of the nastiest little reveals of what happens when you run out of food on an adrift space ship.
+The grandest in terms of scope delivers one of the nastiest little reveals of what happens when you run out of food on an adrift spaceship.
 An enjoyable segment where less is more.

 ENTITY: When a female astronaut is ejected from her vessel after it blows up in deep space.
 She is left to drift through the vast darkness of space.
 What starts out as eerie isolation becomes more sinister as she comes into contact with something evil.
 This is another short that is simply gorgeous to watch.
 Planets, black holes and big bursts of bright colours make this a beautiful segment to witness.
 When it comes to the story though, it left little to be desired.